How to Make Friends in a New City Without Forcing It

 Culture · by Simone Rainieri · 5 min read

-To make friends in a new city, choose two or three places you can return to each week, keep the first conversations light, and make the second meeting specific — "I'm going back Thursday, want to join?"
-A social circle grows from rhythm and repeat encounters, not from a heroic burst of networking energy.
+To make friends in a new city without forcing it, pick two or three places you can return to each week, keep the first conversation light, and make the second one specific: "I'm going back Thursday, want to come?" instead of the line everyone says and nobody means.
+A social circle grows out of rhythm and repeat encounters, not a heroic burst of networking energy that leaves you wrecked by Sunday.

 Start smaller than your panic wants you to

-The first few weeks after moving can make normal life feel like a badly lit audition.
+The first few weeks after a move can turn ordinary life into a badly lit audition.
 You buy groceries alone.
-You explore a park alone.
-You see groups outside a pub and wonder how everyone else received the friendship manual you missed.
+You explore a park alone, narrating it to nobody.
+You see a group laughing outside a pub and wonder how everyone else received a friendship manual you apparently missed in the post.

-Pick places where a second meeting can happen naturally
+Pick places where a second meeting happens without a production

-One-off events can be useful, but they often collapse under their own pressure.
-Everyone knows they are there to meet people, so the room gets a slight speed-dating smell even when nobody means it that way.
-A better setup is a place you can return to without making a grand emotional announcement.
+One-off events can be useful, but they tend to collapse under their own pressure.
+Everyone in the room knows why they're there, so it gets a faint speed-dating smell even when nobody intends it.
+A better setup is somewhere you can return to without a grand emotional announcement attached.

-A small class, a regular run club, a neighbourhood cinema night, a co-working day, a volunteer shift, a reading group.
-The magic is not the activity.
-It is the plausible second encounter.
-When you see someone again without needing to orchestrate it, friendship has room to behave like itself.
+A small class.
+A regular run club.
+A neighbourhood cinema night.
+A co-working day, a volunteer shift, a reading group that meets on the same Wednesday every month.
+The activity itself is almost beside the point.
+What matters is the plausible second encounter, seeing someone again without needing to orchestrate it lets friendship behave like itself instead of like a task.

 Use the first conversation to find rhythm, not a soulmate

-Most people accidentally interview each other when they are nervous.
-Where are you from?
-What do you do?
-How long have you been here?
-Useful, yes.
-Memorable, not very.
-A better first conversation finds texture: what kind of week they are having, what they are trying to learn in the city, what has surprised them so far.
+Nervous people accidentally interview each other.
+Where are you from, what do you do, how long have you been here.
+Useful, sure.
+Memorable, rarely.
+A better first conversation goes for texture instead: what kind of week they're having, what's surprised them about the city, what they're quietly trying to figure out.

-You are not looking for instant depth.
-You are looking for a small sign that the next conversation would not be work.
-That is enough.
-New-city friendships often begin as tiny relief: finally, someone I do not have to perform for.
+You're not hunting for instant depth.
+You're checking for one small sign that the next conversation wouldn't feel like work.
+That's enough.
+New-city friendships often start as tiny relief, finally, someone I don't have to perform for.

 Make the second move boringly clear

-The second move is where many promising connections quietly vanish.
-People say, "We should hang out sometime," and the sentence floats away like a receipt in the wind.
-Try a smaller sentence: "I am going back to that place on Thursday.
+This is where promising connections quietly evaporate.
+Someone says "we should hang out sometime," and the sentence drifts off like a receipt caught in the wind, gone before either of you notices.
+Try something smaller instead: "I'm going back to that place Thursday.
 Want to join?"

 How long does it actually take?

 Most people overestimate the effort and underestimate the timeline.
-Friendship tends to grow through repeated, low-stakes contact over weeks, not through one heroic night out, so the first month after moving often feels quiet by design.
-If you have two or three places you return to and one person you have met more than once, you are not behind.
-You are exactly on track.
+Hall's research puts close friendship at well over 200 hours of shared time, so the quiet first month after a move isn't a bad sign, it's roughly on schedule.
+If you have two or three places you return to and one person you've met more than once, you're not behind.
+You're exactly where the math says you'd be.

-The mechanics are the same whether the city is small or overwhelming.
-Whether you have just landed in London or arrived in New York, the move is identical: pick your places, return to them, and let familiarity do the slow work that forcing never can.
+The mechanics hold whether the city is small or overwhelming.
+Whether you've just landed in London or arrived in New York, the move is identical: pick your places, return to them, and let familiarity do the slow work that forcing never quite manages.

 How Vairi fits this moment

-Vairi is built for people who want better introductions, not more random profiles.
-It learns the kind of person, pace, and conversation that makes you feel at ease, then helps create a first connection with a little more care.
-Especially when you have just moved, that care matters.
+Vairi is built for people who want better introductions, not more random profiles to scroll past.
+It learns the kind of pace and conversation that makes you feel at ease, then helps create a first connection with a bit more care than a cold feed can manage.
+Right after a move, when you have zero hours banked with anyone local, that head start matters.

 How long does it take to make friends in a new city?

-Usually longer than a single event and shorter than you fear.
-Friendship forms through repeated, low-pressure contact over several weeks, so the most useful thing you can do is choose a few places you will return to rather than chase one perfect night out.
+Longer than a single event, shorter than you probably fear.
+Research on friendship formation puts casual friendship at roughly 50 hours of shared time, so the most useful thing you can do is choose a few places you'll return to rather than chase one perfect night out.

 How do I make friends in a new city as an introvert?

-Favour small, repeatable settings over large mixers — a class, a run club, a regular café or a co-working day.
-They let the same faces reappear without forcing you to perform, so a second conversation can happen naturally instead of being engineered.
+Favour small, repeatable settings over large mixers, a class, a run club, a regular café or a co-working day.
+They let the same faces reappear without forcing a performance, so a second conversation can happen naturally instead of being engineered.

 What is the best way to meet people after moving somewhere alone?